jordanalexandermeyer/product/spec/pages/product_discovery_page/features/product_list.md

-# Bond list
+# Product list

 ## Purpose

-The purpose of the bond list is to allow a user to discover bonds.
+The purpose of the product list is to allow a user to discover products.

 ## Implementation